Dhruvid98/SFAL-VSD-SoC-Design/Day 5/README.md

         1'b0), .synch_preset(1'b0), .synch_toggle(1'b0), .synch_enable(en) );
 endmodule
 ```

- By setting correct target_library and link_library pointing to the std cell .db file can write the netlist in sky130 library cells.
+ By setting correct target_library and link_library pointing to the std cell .db file, we can write the netlist in sky130 library cells.
 Below are the correct commands to create netlist in sky130 lib using DC compiler.

  ```
 csh
 dc_shell